selabs-ur1/VV-ISTIC-TP1/sujet.md

 Security Assurance:
     While formal specifications help mitigate security risks, practical testing (e.g., fuzzing or penetration testing) is essential to identify and fix vulnerabilities.

+5.
+### Advantages of the Mechanized Specification

+#### Increased Rigor and Automation:
+The mechanized specification provides a formal, machine-verified model of WebAssembly using Isabelle, which ensures correctness without relying on manual verification.
+It guarantees properties such as type soundness through fully mechanized proofs, which is more reliable than pen-and-paper methods.

+#### Detection and Resolution of Errors:
+The process of mechanization uncovered several deficiencies in the original specification.
+For example, issues with the propagation of the Trap operation and the semantics of the Return operation were identified and corrected, improving the overall quality of the specification.

+#### Executable Artifacts:
+The mechanized model produced a verified interpreter and a type checker for WebAssembly, providing tools that align with the specification while being formally verified for correctness.

+#### Support for Extensions:
+By abstracting certain aspects of the implementation (e.g., host environment behavior), the mechanized specification provides a flexible foundation for incorporating future features of WebAssembly.

+### Impact on the Original Formal Specification

+The mechanized specification significantly improved the original formal specification by identifying and correcting critical errors.
+These fixes ensured soundness properties such as type safety and progress.
+Additionally, the collaboration between the mechanization author and the WebAssembly working group helped refine the language’s specification.

+### Artifacts Derived from the Mechanized Specification

+    Verified Interpreter: A sound implementation of WebAssembly execution semantics, proven correct against the mechanized model.
+    Executable Type Checker: A verified type-checking algorithm that aligns with the specification and ensures efficient, single-pass validation.
+    Differential Testing Tools: These were used to validate the mechanized interpreter against industry implementations and to find inconsistencies or bugs in the WebAssembly ecosystem.

+### Verification of the Specification

+The mechanized specification was validated through:

+Proofs: Formal proofs of soundness properties (progress and preservation) using Isabelle.
+Conformance Tests: Validation against the official WebAssembly conformance test suite, ensuring alignment with the expected behavior.
+Fuzzing: Differential testing using tools like CSmith to generate WebAssembly programs and compare results against commercial engines.

+### Does This Remove the Need for Testing?

+The mechanized specification does not eliminate the need for testing.
+While mechanized proofs ensure correctness for the modeled aspects of the language, real-world implementations involve practical challenges such as:

+Integration with non-modeled components (e.g., host environments, parsers, and linkers).
+Performance optimizations that may introduce errors.
+Handling of unforeseen edge cases in production.